Woodlawn Cemetery (Bronx, New York)

 Woodlawn Cemetery is one of the largest cemeteries in New York City and a designated National Historic Landmark.
-Located south of Woodlawn Heights, Bronx, New York City, it has the character of a rural cemetery.
-Woodlawn Cemetery opened during the Civil War in 1863, in what was then southern Westchester County, in an area that was annexed to New York City in 1874.
-It is notable in part as the final resting place of some well known figures.
+Located south of Woodlawn Heights, Bronx, it has the character of a rural cemetery.
+Woodlawn Cemetery opened during the Civil War in 1863, in what was then Yonkers, in an area that was annexed to New York City in 1874.
+It is notable in part as the final resting place of some well-known figures.

 Locale and grounds

 The Cemetery covers more than 400 acre and is the resting place for more than 300,000 people.
-Built on rolling hills, its tree-lined roads lead to some unique memorials, some designed by famous American architects: McKim, Mead & White, John Russell Pope, James Gamble Rogers, Cass Gilbert, Carrère and Hastings, Sir Edwin Lutyens, Beatrix Jones Farrand, and John La Farge.
+Built on rolling hills, its tree-lined roads lead to some unique memorials, some designed by famous architects: McKim, Mead & White, John Russell Pope, James Gamble Rogers, Cass Gilbert, Carrère and Hastings, Sir Edwin Lutyens, Beatrix Jones Farrand, and John La Farge.
 The cemetery contains seven Commonwealth war graves – six British and Canadian servicemen of World War I and an airman of the Royal Canadian Air Force of World War II.
 In 2011, Woodlawn Cemetery was designated a National Historic Landmark, since it shows the transition from the rural cemetery popular at the time of its establishment to the more orderly 20th-century cemetery style.

 As of 2007, plot prices at Woodlawn were reported as $200 per square foot, $4,800 for a gravesite for two, and up to $1.5 million for land to build a family mausoleum.